adaxi/blog/_posts/2013-11-03-addns-pl-debian-package.md

 comments: []
 ---

 As I mentioned in my previous article have been using addns to update my DynHOST records at OVH.
-In the mean time I have created a Debian package to ease the installation procedure.
+I have created a Debian package to ease the installation procedure.
 Add the repository.
 It should work for all Debian based distributions (nevermind the wheezy reference).

 ```sh
 echo "deb http://apt.adaxisoft.be/debian wheezy main" \